liusong1222/AngelSlim/README_en.md

 - [Technical Discussion](#technical-discussion)

 ## 📣Latest Updates

-- [25/08/04] We now support quantization for `Hunyuan 0.5B/1.8B/4B/7B` and multimodal model `Qwen2.5VL 3B/7B/32B/72B`, including `FP8/INT4` algorithms.
+- [25/08/06] We now support quantization for `Hunyuan 0.5B/1.8B/4B/7B` and multimodal model `Qwen2.5VL 3B/7B/32B/72B`, including `FP8/INT4` algorithms, and quantization for `DeepSeek-R1/V3` and `Kimi-K2`, including `FP8-Static` and `W4A8-FP8` algorithms.
 We also opensource `Hunyuan 1.8B/4B/7B` series Eagle3 model weight.
 - [25/07/04] We now support quantization for `Hunyuan/Qwen2.5/Qwen3/DeepSeek-R1-Distill-Qwen` and other models, including `INT8/FP8/INT4` algorithms.
 We also opensource `Qwen3` series Eagle3 model weight.

 Coming soon:

-- [ ] Support W4A8 quantization for DeepSeek-R1.
 - [ ] Release of new algorithm for speculative sampling.

 ## 🌟Key Features